mdditt2000/kubernetes-1-21/cis 2.4/multi-cluster/user-guide.md

 	}
 }
 ```
-Output should look like the example below for the prod cluster
+Output should look like the example below for the prod-cluster

 ```
 [kube@ks8-prod-master pod-deployment]$ cat /run/flannel/subnet.env